ChuangSheep/KursheftTools/README.md

 It is **highly recommend to use the VSTO version** if possible since it is **much quicker, safer and more user-friendly**. <br>

 <a name="DeploymentCSharp"></a>
 ### For C#

 For the VSTO Addin written with C#, you need the *administrator privilege* of the system to allow you to install the Addin for Excel. <br>

-We recommend you to use the EXE installer, which has already bundles all of the dependencies.
-Therefore, you will not have to install them manually.
+**We recommend you to use the EXE installer**, which has ***already bundles all of the dependencies (Internet connection required).*** Therefore, you will not have to install them manually.
 Double click the Exe file, read and agree with the agreement, and you are done!<br>

 If you choose to use the `.vsto` or the `.msi` installer, you have to install the *Visual Studio Tools for Office runtime redistributable* manually.
 Also, .Net 4.5 or newer version is required.
 These should be installed at first before you install the VSTO Addin. <br>
 Here is [a Microsoft documentation explaining how to install these runtime libraries on your computer](https://docs.microsoft.com/en-us/visualstudio/vsto/how-to-install-the-visual-studio-tools-for-office-runtime-redistributable). <br>